HerbCaudill/eventemitter42/README.md

 # EventEmitter42

-This is a Typescript/ESM port of [eventemitter3](https://github.com/primus/eventemitter3).
+This is a Typescript/ESM adaptation of [eventemitter3](https://github.com/primus/eventemitter3).

 The motivation behind this is that I often use a pattern of awaiting for a promisified event, and [neither me nor the internet](https://stackoverflow.com/questions/77814862/is-it-possible-to-strongly-type-the-return-value-of-this-function) could get strong typing on the result of that promise.